Planetary nebula: Morphology

 This animation shows how the two stars at the heart of a planetary nebula like Fleming 1 can control the creation of the spectacular jets of material ejected from the object.

 Only about 20% of planetary nebulae are spherically symmetric (for example, see Abell 39).
 A wide variety of shapes exist with some very complex forms seen.
 Planetary nebulae are classified by different authors into: stellar, disk, ring, irregular, helical, bipolar, quadrupolar, and other types, although the majority of them belong to just three types: spherical, elliptical and bipolar.
 Bipolar nebulae are concentrated in the galactic plane, probably produced by relatively young massive progenitor stars; and bipolars in the galactic bulge appear to prefer orienting their orbital axes parallel to the galactic plane.
 On the other hand, spherical nebulae are probably produced by old stars similar to the Sun.

 The huge variety of the shapes is partially the projection effect—the same nebula when viewed under different angles will appear different.
 Nevertheless, the reason for the huge variety of physical shapes is not fully understood.
 Gravitational interactions with companion stars if the central stars are binary stars may be one cause.
 Another possibility is that planets disrupt the flow of material away from the star as the nebula forms.
 It has been determined that the more massive stars produce more irregularly shaped nebulae.
 In January 2005, astronomers announced the first detection of magnetic fields around the central stars of two planetary nebulae, predicted already in the 1960s, and hypothesized that the fields might be partly or wholly responsible for their remarkable shapes.
+Classification of planetary nebula morphologies depends on observational sensitivity and on the species observed.
+For example, the waist of a bipolar nebula may be identified as elliptical if the bipolar lobes are too faint to detect.
+This has been reported for NGC 650–1, Sh 1–89 and SaWe 3 by Hua (A&AS, 125, 355,1997) and Hua et al. (A&AS, 133, 361, 1998).